mediacloud/rss-fetcher/doc/stats.md

 datum), so statsd is a popular front end for it.

-Grafana is a stand-alone statistics rendering system that can pull stats from any number of sources.
+Grafana is a stand-alone statistics rendering system that can pull stats from any number of sources that is used here as a front end to graphite.

 ## Statsd

 [Statsd](https://www.etsy.com/codeascraft/measure-anything-measure-everything/)
-was invented at Etsy for monitoring, and uses a push model, which is advantageous in our situation (easy to aggregate stats from multiple worker processes).
+was invented at Etsy for monitoring, and uses a push model, which is advantageous in our situation (easy to aggregate counters from multiple worker processes).

 ### Statsd metric types